 f1.
-The Gross Expense Ratio does not include fee waivers or expense reimbursements A fund's investment objectives, risks, charges and which result in lower actual cost to the investor.
+The Gross Expense Ratio does not include fee waivers or expense reimbursements which result in lower actual cost to the investor.
 The Net Expense Ratio represents the effect of a fee waiver and/or expense reimbursement and is subject to change.
+A fund's investment objectives, risks, charges and expenses should be considered carefully before in The prospectus contains this and other important